Wednesday, August 13, 2025

 Conclusion

-When done right, community-driven growth turns your customer base into a flywheel.
+Community-driven growth turns your customer base into a flywheel, when done right.

 New customers become contributors, contributors become champions, and champions attract the next wave of buyers.